todd-froisland/Content-Loader-Organizer/README.md

 # Content-Loader-Organizer - React.js

-Content loaders can come in several varieties and can become cumbersome to codebases depending on the length and complexity of the individual loaders.
+Content loaders can come in several varieties depending on your needs.
+Over time, your codebase can be encumbered with repetitive lines of content loader code.

-Use this framework to create new content loaders of different shapes and sizes and maintain them in an orderly and scalable fashion.
+Use this framework to:
+create new content loaders of different shapes and sizes maintain them in an orderly and scalable fashion avoid bloating your codebase separate concerns and implement SOLID principles of coding.

   * Currently, shapes that have been verified as implementable are rectangles and circles.
 See the recipe.jsx file for examples.

   * Add global variables like (speed and colors) at the skeletonWrapper component level to maintain uniformity and simplicity across all of your different variations of content loaders